 Non-Employee Directors Restricted Stock Unit Plan.
 The Company has a Restricted Stock Unit Plan for Non-Employee Directors under which restricted stock units ("RSUs") are granted to the Company's non-employee directors.
-Pursuant to this plan, non-employee directors were granted 2,100 RSUs upon adoption of the plan and will be automatically granted an additional 2,100 RSUs each January 1 thereafter.
-If a new non-employee director is appointed to the Board, the Company prorates the initial 2,100 RSU grant.
+Pursuant to this plan, non-employee directors were granted 2,100 RSUs upon adoption of the plan, 2,100 RSUs each January 1 thereafter through January 1, 2004, and are automatically granted an additional 4,527 RSUs each January 1 beginning January 1, 2005.
+If a new non-employee director is appointed to the Board, the Company will prorate the first 4,527 RSU grant to the director.
 All RSUs vest 100% on the third anniversary of the grant.
-However, if a director served as a director for at least four years and is at least 55 years old when such director ceases to be a director (a "Retired Director"), all unvested RSUs vest immediately upon the director's termination.
-If a director ceases to be a director for any reason (except removal) prior to becoming eligible to be a Retired Director, then all of the unvested RSUs granted in the first twelve months prior to termination terminate without vesting, 1/3 of all unvested RSUs granted within the second twelve-month period prior to termination immediately vest and become payable, and 2/3 of all unvested RSUs granted within the third twelve-month period prior to termination immediately vest and become payable, and 2/3 of all unvested RSUs granted within the third twelve-month period prior to termination immediately vest and become payable, and 2/3 of all unvested RSUs granted within the third twelve-month period prior to termination immediately vest and become payable.
-When the RSUs vest, within 15 days the Company will pay the director in cash an amount equal to (i) the product of the number of RSUs vested and (ii) the preceding 45-day average trading price of the Company's common stock as of the date of vesting.
+However, if a director served as a director for at least 48 continuous months and is at least 55 years old when such director ceases to be a director (a "Retired Director"), all unvested RSUs vest immediately upon the director's termination.
+If a director ceases to be a director for any reason (except removal) prior to becoming eligible to be a Retired Director, then all of the unvested RSUs granted in the first twelve months prior to termination terminate without vesting, 1/3 of all unvested RSUs granted within the second twelve-month period prior to termination immediately vest and become payable, and 2/3 of all unvested RSUs granted within the third twelve-month period prior to termination immediately vest and become payable.
+Within 15 days of the vesting of RSUs, the Company will pay the director in cash an amount equal to (i) the product of the number of RSUs vested and (ii) the preceding 45-day average trading price of the Company's common stock as of the date of vesting.
 However, the payment amount may not exceed 200% of the value of RSUs on the date of the grant, with the value calculated at the preceding 45-day average trading price on the day of the grant.
-The Restricted Stock Unit Plan for Non-Em